UWIT-IAM/gcp-docs/README.md

 # UWIT-IAM GCP Technical Documentation

 This is a public repo, do not store service account names, project id's or other sensitive configuration details.
+For connection access and other sensitive topics, please see the IAM team wiki > IAM Software Components > gcp-k8, which has links to other resources.

 ## Web Applications